New Zealand Warriors: 'Up the Wahs' as the Warriors surge into the top four – 2023

 After 3 years playing out of Australia, the Warriors returned to New Zealand full-time in 2023.

 The Warriors had a large amount of turnover from the 2022 season, which included the signings of Kiwis representatives Marata Niukore, Charnze Nicoll-Klokstad, and Te Maire Martin, as well as 2016 assistant coach Andrew Webster rejoining the club after spending the past two seasons with the Penrith Panthers as an assistant, winning two consecutive premierships.

-The team started the year 3–1, which featured victories over the North Queensland Cowboys in Townsville, ending the longest away losing streak in club history, as well as the second biggest comeback in club history, defeating the Cronulla-Sutherland Sharks 32–30 after trailing 26–6 in the first half, which would win the Halberg Awards (which recognizes New Zealand's top sporting achievements) "Favorite Sporting Moment" for 2023.
+The team started the year 3–1, which featured victories over the North Queensland Cowboys in Townsville, ending the longest away losing streak in club history, as well as the second biggest comeback in club history, defeating the Cronulla-Sutherland Sharks 32–30 after trailing 26–6 in the first half, which would win the Halberg Awards (which recognises New Zealand's top sporting achievements) "favourite Sporting Moment" for 2023.

-Following a strong start to the year, the team went on to win 2 of their next 7 games, which included 3 consecutive defeats to the Melbourne Storm, Sydney Roosters, and Penrith Panthers, 3 teams which were considered premiership favorites in the preseason, in an 11-day stretch.
+Following a strong start to the year, the team went on to win 2 of their next 7 games, which included 3 consecutive defeats to the Melbourne Storm, Sydney Roosters, and Penrith Panthers, 3 teams which were considered premiership favourites in the preseason, in an 11-day stretch.

 With several "contentious" calls in each of the three games, as well as the amount of travel required in a short period, One NZ CEO, Jason Paris, took to Twitter to voice frustrations with the NRL and its referees, saying "Are you kidding me?
 How biased are the @NRL bunker and referees against the @NZWarriors?
 Have they got money on them to lose?"
 It's like we are permanently against 14 on the field and they want us to play with 12".
 Following the threat of legal action by the NRL Referees, Paris apologized for his remarks.

 After the 2–5 stretch, the team went on the win 10 of their remaining 12 matches, including 7 consecutively, and 3 games scoring 40+ points.
-During this period the team also went on to set a new record for consecutive away wins, and secure their first Top 4 berth since 2007.
+During this period the team also went on to set a new record for consecutive away wins, and secure their first top 4 berth since 2007.